cozy/cozy-stack/docs/shared-drives.md

 #### POST /sharings/drives/trash/:file-id
 #### DELETE /sharings/drives/trash/:file-id

+Trash operations keep the same file metadata shape as `/files`: when an item is moved to the trash, `cozyMetadata.trashedAt` and `cozyMetadata.trashedBy` are exposed on both the caller side and the replicated shared-drive copies.
+On shared-drive requests, `trashedBy.kind` is `member` and `trashedBy.displayName` / `trashedBy.domain` are derived from the sharing member linked to the `DriveToken`.

 ## Share-by-link permissions

 The following routes manage share-by-link permissions scoped to files inside a